-In 1981, at a bus stop in Savannah, Georgia, a man named Forrest Gump recounts his life story to strangers who sit next to him on a bench.
+In 1981 a feather lands at a bus stop in Savannah, Georgia, where Forrest Gump recounts his life story to strangers on a bus bench.

-In 1951, in Greenbow, Alabama, young Forrest is fitted with leg braces to correct a curved spine, and cannot walk properly.
-He lives alone with his mother, who runs a boarding house out of their home that attracts many tenants, including a young Elvis Presley, who plays the guitar for Forrest and incorporates Forrest's jerky dance movements into his performances.
-On his first day of school, Forrest meets a girl named Jenny Curran, and the two become best friends.
+In 1950s Alabama, Forrest is fitted with leg braces to correct a curved spine.
+His mother runs a boarding house out of their home.
+Among their tenants is Elvis Presley, who incorporates Forrest's jerky dance movements into his performances.
+On his first day of school, Forrest befriends a girl named Jenny Curran.

-After graduating college in 1966, Forrest enlists in the U.S. Army.
-During basic training, he befriends a fellow soldier named Benjamin Buford "Bubba" Blue, who convinces Forrest to go into the shrimping business with him after their service.
-In 1967, they are sent to Vietnam, serving with the 9th Infantry Division in the Mekong Delta region.
-After months of routine operations, their platoon is ambushed while on patrol, and Bubba is killed in action.
-Forrest saves several wounded platoon mates – including his lieutenant, Dan Taylor, who loses both his legs – and is awarded the Medal of Honor for his heroism by President Lyndon B. Johnson.
+After graduating college in 1966, Forrest is drafted into the U.S. Army where he befriends Benjamin Buford "Bubba" Blue, who convinces Forrest to go into the shrimping business with him after their service.
+They arrive in Vietnam in 1967 and serve with the 9th Infantry Division in the Mekong Delta.
+Their platoon is ambushed during a patrol, Bubba is killed in action, and Forrest saves several wounded platoon mates – including his lieutenant, Dan Taylor.
+Gump is awarded the Medal of Honor for his heroism by President Lyndon B. Johnson.

-Discharged from the army, Forrest returns to Greenbow and endorses a company that makes ping-pong paddles.
-He uses the earnings to buy a shrimping boat in Bayou La Batre, fulfilling his promise to Bubba.
-Dan joins Forrest in 1974, and they initially have little success.
-After their boat becomes the only one to survive Hurricane Carmen, they pull in huge amounts of shrimp and create the Bubba Gump Shrimp Company, after which Dan finally thanks Forrest for saving his life.
+Discharged from the Army, Forrest returns to Alabama and endorses a ping-pong paddle manufacturer, using the earnings to buy a shrimping boat in Bayou La Batre, fulfilling his promise to Bubba.
+Dan joins Forrest in 1974, and their lack of success changes when their boat becomes the sole survivor of Hurricane Carmen.
+They create the Bubba Gump Shrimp Company, Dan reconciles himself to his disabilities, and finally thanks Forrest for saving his life.
 Forrest returns home to his mother as she dies of cancer.
-Dan invests in Apple Inc. and the two become millionaires, but Forrest also shares their earnings with the community and Bubba's family.
+Dan invests in Apple Computer and the two become millionaires, but Forrest also shares their earnings with the community and Bubba's family.

-In 1976, Jenny returns to stay with Forrest, recovering from years of child abuse, drugs, and prostitution.
-After a while, Forrest proposes to her.
-She tells Forrest she loves him and the two have sex, but she leaves the next morning.
-Heartbroken, Forrest goes running and spends the next three years in a relentless cross-country marathon, becoming famous again before returning to Greenbow.
+Jenny returns to stay with Forrest in 1976, recovering from years of child abuse, drugs, and prostitution.
+When Forrest proposes to her, she tells him she loves him and the two have sex, but she leaves the next morning.
+Heartbroken, Forrest spends the next three years in a relentless cross-country run.

-In 1981, Forrest reveals that he is waiting at the bus stop because he received a letter from Jenny, who asked him to visit her.
-Forrest is finally reunited with Jenny, who introduces him to their son, Forrest Gump Jr. Jenny tells Forrest she is sick with an unknown incurable virus, and the three move back to Greenbow.
-Jenny and Forrest finally marry, but she dies a year later.
-The film ends with Forrest sending his son off on his first day of school.
+In 1981, Forrest reveals he's waiting at the bus stop because he received a letter from Jenny inviting him to visit.
+She introduces him to their son, Forrest Gump Jr. Jenny tells Forrest she is sick with an unknown incurable virus, and the three move back to Alabama.
+Jenny and Forrest marry, but she dies a year later.
+Forrest sends his son off on his first day of school as the feather from the movie's opening floats on the wind.

 Cast